alfitz/storybook/addons/knobs/README.md

 });
 ```

-All knobs take in a user-facing label as the first parameter, followed by a variable number of additional parameters to populate the widget.
-Within every story, each knob must have a unique label to work properly.
+All knobs take in a user-facing label as the first parameter, followed by a variable number of additional parameters used to populate the widget.
+Each knob within a single story must have a unique label in order to work properly.

 ```js
 import { storiesOf } from '@storybook/react';